dylanmaenpaa/today-i-learned/README.md

 ### Alpine images
 By removing unnecessary dependencies, the images can be much smaller in size.
 Smaller size gives faster builds.

+## Devops

+### Continous integration
+When changes are pushed to the main branch, a build happens.
+Tests are then ran to ensure the new changes are valid.

+### Continous delivery
+Continous delivery brings an addition to continous integration.
+By automating the release process, you can easily deploy an application by clicking a button.

+### Continous deployment
+Continous deployment brings an addition to continous delivery.
+The deployment is done automatically without having to press a button as long as the prerequisites such as tests are ok.